 Residents and visitors in Joliet, Illinois and other local communities surrounding Chicago enjoy the year-round outdoor opportunities, often experiencing open air adventures with their dogs.
 However, the city of Joliet has recently tightened their already strict municipal ordinances to control dogs in an effort to ensure the well-being and safety of everyone.
-Rosenfeld Injury Lawyers is committed to protecting the well-being of people injured Joliet dog bite attacks.
+Rosenfeld Injury Lawyers LLC is committed to protecting the well-being of people injured Joliet dog bite attacks.

 Local Dog Parks in Joliet, IL